prawinn555/basictuto/dockerBasic/3dockerVolume/README.md

 # intro

+- In this example, we will learn how to allow docker containers to keep persistent data on file system volumes.

-- Application is based on a file server nginx.
+- The docker is based on a file server 'nginx'.
 - It will serve all files in the public_files directory of the host machine.